Russ Harvey Consulting - Computer and Internet Services

 True North

 We're seeing the same refusal to respond to demands by Parliament to release information by the Carney government, including missing or undocumented funds.
-They also refused to release a budget.
+They also refused to release a budget in a timely manner, making the budget a spending report rather than a budget.
 When the government demands its citizens be transparent while they are not, you have a dictatorship.
+We are one of the few countries without a Foreign Agent Registry which would identify those working in Canada to promote foreign interests.

 Return to top